RemyBaligant/KlipperScreen_FiberGalvo/README.md

 Install Klipper, Moonraker, Fluidd, KlipperScreen

-- For Android Smartphone user as a screen, follow this procedure for Xserver-XSDL installation https://klipperscreen.readthedocs.io/en/latest/Android/
+- For Android Smartphone use as a screen, follow this procedure for Xserver-XSDL installation https://klipperscreen.readthedocs.io/en/latest/Android/

 - Once you have default install, extract CONFIG_FILES.zip on your computer